Lumary2/Developer-resources-and-tips/README.md

 - How to stay motivated
 - ...

-I hope you find this repo useful and Im happy if you contribute to it! 😊
+I hope you find this repo useful and Im happy if you contribute to it! 😊 If you don't know how to contribute on Github, see this link: https://www.dataschool.io/how-to-contribute-on-github/